Characterization of atomic decompositions, Banach frames, Xd-frames, duals and synthesis-pseudo-duals, with application to Hilbert frame theory: Introduction and Basic Definitions

+While characterizations of all the dual frames of a given frame are well known in the literature, see e.g. \cite{CHL, Cbook, HL, Li}, less is known in the direction of non-frame dual sequences.
+In the present paper (in Section \ref{s5}) we investigate $s$- and $a$-pseudo-duals of frames.
+Note that throughout the paper, the series representations in (\ref{fexp2}) and (\ref{fexp1}) are always considered in the sense of norm convergence.
+Investigation of such representations in a weak sense, i.e., representations in the form $\langle f,g\rangle = \sum_{i=1}^\infty \langle f,g_i \rangle \langle f_i, g\rangle , \ \forall f,g\in\h$ (called pseudo-frame representations), is done in \cite{LO}; just to be noticed that the statement of \cite[Prop.
+4.10]{LO} is not correct, see Example \ref{eximp} and the comments after it.
+For investigation of series expansions in a subspace $\h_0$ of $\h$ via a frame for $\h_0$ and a sequence with elements not necessarily in $\h_0$, we refer to \cite{FW}.

-A natural extension of the frame inequalities to Banach spaces leads to the concepts {\it $p$-frame} \cite{AST} and {\it $X_d$-frame} \cite{CCS} (see Definition \ref{def1}).
-In contrast to the frame-case, the $X_d$-frame inequalities do not necessarily lead to reconstruction via series expansions.
+A natural extension of the frame inequalities to Banach spaces leads to the concepts of {\it $p$-frame} \cite{AST} and {\it $X_d$-frame} \cite{CCS} (see Definition \ref{def1}).
+In contrast to the frame-case, the $X_d$-frame inequalities do not necessarily lead to reconstruction via series expansions, see \cite[Ex.
+2.8]{CCS}.
 With aim to have reconstructions, {\it atomic decompositions} (giving reconstruction via series expansions) were considered by Feichtinger and Gr\"{o}chenig \cite{FG, FG2, G} and the concept of {\it Banach frame} (giving reconstruction via an operator) was introduced in \cite{G}.
-Historically, first atomic decompositions and Banach frames were introduced, and after that the concepts $p$-frame and $X_d$-frame appeared.
+Historically, first atomic decompositions and Banach frames were introduced, and after that the concepts of $p$-frame and $X_d$-frame appeared.
+Further, frames were extended to Fr\`echet spaces \cite{PS2,PS4}, but for the purpoces of the paper we stay in the context of Banach spaces.